Vineland, Minnesota

 Vineland is an unincorporated community and census-designated place (CDP) in the Mille Lacs Indian Reservation portion of Mille Lacs County, Minnesota, United States.
-The population was 1,001 at the 2010 census.
+The population was 869 as of the 2020 census, down from 1,001 in 2010.
 Its name in the Ojibwe language is Neyaashiing, meaning "on the point of land" due to its location on Indian Point (also known as University, Cormorant or Shawboshkung Point) of Mille Lacs Lake.
 It serves as the administrative center for the Mille Lacs Band of Ojibwe.

 Vineland is located within ZIP code 56359, based in Onamia.

 History

 A post office called Vineland was established in 1891, and remained in operation until 1921.
 The community was named for the Viking colony of Vinland.

 Geography

+Vineland is in northwestern Mille Lacs County, in the northern part of Kathio Township.
+Its western border is the Crow Wing County line, while its eastern border is the shore of Mille Lacs Lake.
+U.S. Highway 169 runs through the community close to the lake, leading south 11 mi to Onamia and north 9 mi to Garrison.